Thamizh: Production

-The film marked the debut of director Hari, who earlier worked as an assistant director to K. Balachander, while Prashanth agreed to work in the film in early 2001.
+The film marked the debut of director Hari, who earlier worked as an assistant director to K. Balachander.
 The film's title of Thamizh was given by Tamil Nadu Chief Minister M. Karunanidhi, who also helped create the film's logo for Deivanai Movies.
-Simran was selected as heroine pairing with Prashanth, for fourth time after successful collaborations in Kannedhirey Thondrinal (1998), Jodi (1999) and Parthen Rasithen (2000).
-Actress Mamta Kulkarni was also attached to the project, but eventually did not feature.
+Simran was selected as heroine pairing with lead actor Prashanth, for fourth time after successful collaborations in Kannedhirey Thondrinal (1998), Jodi (1999) and Parthen Rasithen (2000).
+Mamta Kulkarni was also attached to the project, but eventually did not feature.
 Director Saran assisted Hari with the dialogues in the film, supervising his writing.
 The team had worked on pre-production for close to a year and the script was ready prior to the start of the shoot, with Hari revealing he was inspired by the 1989 Malayalam film Kireedam.
 For his role, Prashanth worked out at the gym, grew a beard and began smoking cigarettes to get into character.
 Shooting commenced in Chennai and proceeded in locations like Mumbai, Kolkata and Delhi.
 Scenes were also shot in Sikkim, reportedly becoming the first time that a Tamil film is shot there.
 A few scenes were also later picturised on Prashanth, Charlie, Vadivelu, and Crane Manohar in Karaikudi.
 Prashanth had performed a lengthy dialogue in front of Madurai Meenakshi Temple which gained accolades from the onlookers.
 Prashanth shot action scenes for the film through pain after he had injured his knee during the making of Majunu (2001).